Modelling Sculpties (Blender 2.49)

 Important Note: Please take a minute to read the Tutorial license terms.

-- Creators of “sculpted prims” for Second Life and similar environments
+- Creators of “sculpted prims” for OpenSim and similar environments

 - Blender noobs (no/low level skills)

 - download: blender (2.46 or newer, 2.49b recommended)

 - download: primstar (1.0.0 or newer) by Domino Designs

 - tutorial: Blender primer

 related tutorials from other sites:

 Welcome to our first blender tutorial.
 We want to show you how you can create sculpted prims for your online world by using blender.
 And besides this we will also show you how you can create surface textures for your sculpties.

 We assume, that you have already downloaded blender and you got at least some experience with the